suncoast-devs/handbook/lessons/react-intro/lecture.md

 This is great, and we have an application that can render any number of articles we want.
 However, we still must manually code these in our main application.

-It would be nice to render this from a data file, or perhaps a remote API.
+It would be nice to render this from a data file or perhaps a remote API.

 ---